-In California, the lender (or an employee of the repossession agency) can take the vehicle from any publicly accessible place, including your unsecured driveway, the street, a parking lot, or another publicly accessible area, but it can't enter a private building or secured area, such as your locked garage—unless it gets permission from you or another person in lawful control of the property.
+In California, the lender (or an employee of the repossession agency) can take a vehicle from any publicly accessible place, including your unsecured driveway, the street, a parking lot, or another publicly accessible area.
+But it can't enter a private building or secured area, such as your locked garage unless it gets permission from you or another person in lawful control of the property.
 So, a repossessor may enter a parking lot, garage, or gated community that's open to the public, even if privately owned, to repossess a vehicle.

 Also, a repossession agent can repossess your vehicle whether or not you're present.

 A repossession agent can't, however, breach the peace by threatening you, using violence, or damaging your personal property, among other things, when taking the car.
 (Cal.
 Com.
 Code § 9609).

 In most cases, once the car is repossessed, the lender will sell it either at auction or through a private sale, often to a used-car dealer.

 Under California law, the lender has to send you the following notices after repossessing your car: